An explicit spectral decomposition of the ADRT: Numerical experiments

-For useful comparisons, we run both the CG and FMG only up to $\log N$ iterations, so that the computational cost is comparable; both iterations cost at least $\sim N^2 \log N$ operations per iteration, so $\log N$ iterations result in the total cost of the order $\cO(N^2 \log^2 N)$, the cost of our pseudo-inverse.
-Note however, {\tt alg} has the slightly lower complexity $\cO(N^2 \log N)$.
+For useful comparisons, we run both the CG and FMG only up to $\log N$ iterations, so that the computational cost is comparable; both iterations cost at least $\sim N^2 \log N$ operations per iteration, so $\log N$ iterations result in a total cost of the order $\cO(N^2 \log^2 N)$, the cost of our pseudo-inverse.
+That is, in all our comparisons involving iterative methods below, $\log N$ iterations were used for data corresponding to size $N \times N$ (recall $\log$ here denotes the logarithm of base two).
+For example, for data from an image of size $N=128$, $7$ iterations were used.
+Note, however, that {\tt alg} has the slightly lower complexity $\cO(N^2 \log N)$.
+For a sense of benchmark performance for the iterative methods, we refer the reader to the observation regarding error behavior for FMG from the work \cite{Press06drt}.
+A steady reduction of error per iteration was shown therein, following the pattern $\Delta \log \text{error} (\text{per iteration}) \approx - 13.8/\log^2 N$ (Eq.
+14 in \cite{Press06drt}).

-We try inverting various images from its ADRT data using these methods.
-The resulting inverse and the difference with the original image is shown in \cref{fig:inv}.
-Three images are tested: a random $16 \times 16$ image where each pixel is drawn from $\cU[-\half, \half]$, a smooth $128 \times 128$ image with size of sinusoidal wave packet with Gaussian amplitude, and an $128 \times 128$ image with size of a multilated Gaussian.
+We try inverting various images from their ADRT data using these methods.
+The resulting inverse and the difference with the original image are shown in Fig.~\ref{fig:inv}.
+Three images are tested: a random $16 \times 16$ image where each pixel is drawn from $\cU[-\half, \half]$, a smooth $128 \times 128$ image of a sinusoidal wave packet with Gaussian amplitude, and a $128 \times 128$ image of a truncated Gaussian.

-In all of the tested images, the error for {\tt spife} is below {\tt cg} and {\tt fmg}, {\tt 1e-15} for $16 \times 16$ images and below {\tt 1e-7} for $128 \times 128$ images. {\tt spife-sq} and {\tt alg} behave similarly but have higher errors of a couple more orders of magnitude. {\tt fmg} and {\tt cg} have errors around {\tt 1e-1} and {\tt 1e-2} for $16 \times 16$ and {\tt 1e-4} and {\tt 1e-5} for $128 \times 128$.
+In all of the tested images, the error for {\tt spife} is below {\tt cg} and {\tt fmg}: {\tt 1e-15} for $16 \times 16$ images and below {\tt 1e-7} for $128 \times 128$ images. {\tt spife-sq} and {\tt alg} behave similarly but have higher errors of a couple more orders of magnitude. {\tt fmg} and {\tt cg} have errors around {\tt 1e-1} and {\tt 1e-2} for $16 \times 16$ and {\tt 1e-4} and {\tt 1e-5} for $128 \times 128$.
 In both cases, {\tt fmg} has errors roughly an order of magnitude lower in comparison.

 Next, we add different types of noise to the ADRT data above and observe how the accuracy of the inversion result changes.
-The noise perturbation causes the pseudo-inverse to deviate from the image, because now the ADRT data is no longer in $\rg(\nR)$.
-Throughout these experiments, the accuracy {\tt cg} and {\tt fmg} inverses are not affected; this is to be expected since these iterative schemes contain a projection to the range (These results also confirm that the noise perturbations are small enough so that the solution to the normal equations is still close to the original image).
+The noise perturbation causes the pseudo-inverse to deviate from the image because now the ADRT data is no longer in $\rg(\nR)$.
+Throughout these experiments, the accuracy of {\tt cg} and {\tt fmg} inverses is not affected; this is to be expected since these iterative schemes contain a projection to the range (these results also confirm that the noise perturbations are small enough so that the solution to the normal equations is still close to the original image).